 Even with a support system, the darkness of despair is solitary.
-You may hear your voice being called, but it’s from behind locked doors without doorknobs, in a room that lets in no light.
+You may hear your voice being called, but it’s from behind locked doors without doorknobs in rooms that lets in no light.
 Support, when you’re in a fetal position, is only support when you aren’t mandated to get up to receive it.

 I have a friend currently intubated in the ICU for a suicide attempt.
 She is a healer, stricken by the endless despair that we all bear witness to daily.
 She was either found just in time, or a few hours too soon,-the viewpoint dependent on how often one has fumbled for knob-less doors in frantic efforts to shut out the nameless voices who call out their own needs.
 “Don’t leave me.
 I need you.
 We can’t go on without you.
 Come back!
 Come back!”
 The words are prayed in a frantic eulogy, a chant of faith and superstition by people who have no realization these are the same needs that have deadbolted the door to the dark room, to begin with.